 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

-The majority of Kentucky Christian University undergrads use financial aid to help pay for school.
-In 2021, 0 of the 602 undergrads enrolled received financial aid.Around 61 percent of Kentucky Christian University undergrads take out student loans to cover any remaining costs.
+In 2022, 0 of the 600 undergrads enrolled received financial aid.Around 61% of Kentucky Christian University undergrads take out student loans to cover any remaining costs.
 Kentucky Christian University graduates who have student loans graduate with an average of $30,578 of student loan debt.